Rhyming and Stealing

 • noah (-’s ark): shark

-86 appears to reflect a thriving rhyming slang culture in America.
-No one knows exactly where the term sprang up, but the possible etymologies seem to focus on New York City: some suggest it came from Delmonico’s Restaurant, and was the item number of their house steak, which they’d frequently run out of, and others that it was the address of the front entrance to a famous speakeasy called Chumley’s, and would be shouted to let patrons know they should flee out the back door.
-Neither holds up especially well to scrutiny, and one of the OED’s example sentences tells us the word,³
+86 appears to reflect a rhyming slang culture in America.
+No one knows exactly where the term sprang up, but the possible etymologies seem to focus on New York City: some suggest it came from Delmonico’s Restaurant, and was the item number of their house steak, which they’d frequently run out of, and others say it was the address of the front entrance to a famous speakeasy called Chumley’s, and would be shouted to let patrons know they should flee out the back door.
+Neither holds up to scrutiny, and one of the OED’s example sentences tells us the word,³

 […] among habitues has as many etymons as Homer had home-places, such probably being boozed up ex cathedra.